5000164/5000164.jp/RESUME.md

 # Hiroshi Sugawara

-Web Programmer
+Web Developer

 Melbourne, Australia

 # Profile

-I am a diligent programmer.
+I am a diligent developer.
 I have worked as a programmer for over 8 years and have knowledge of programming and testing.
 I value that a team works on a problem together, and act autonomously so that the team works well.
 I have a way of ​​thinking which is "Stably Unstable", usually study new things to improve myself and keep trying such as changing jobs and language study abroad.

 # Skills